Charley Boone

-Charley Boone (born March 26, 2002) is an American professional soccer player who plays as a center back for USL Super League club Spokane Zephyr FC.
+Charley Boone (born March 26, 2002) is an American professional soccer player who most recently played as a defender or midfielder for USL Super League club Spokane Zephyr.
 After spending the bulk of her college soccer career with the Montana Grizzlies, Boone played one season with Minnesota Aurora FC and was named the 2025 USL W League Defender of the Year.

 Early life

 A native of Seattle, Washington, Boone was born to parents Jeff and Renee Boone.
 She has a sister, Georgia, with whom she ended up playing three seasons of college soccer at the University of Montana.
 Boone played club soccer for Crossfire Premier SC, where she was named to the 2019 Surf Cup All-Tournament team.
 The following year, Boone and Crossfire Premier would win the cup, becoming the second-highest ranked team in the United States.
 Boone attended Seattle Preparatory School, where, as a freshman, she was named first-team All-Metro.
 She then transferred to Roosevelt High School and received one conference MVP honor in her senior year.